whg-training/statistics-course/Next_Generation_Sequencing/practicals/IGV/Exploring_reads_in_IGV.md

 **Question.** The mutation that causes [chloroquine resistance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2954758/) is `CRT K76>T`, at `Pf3D7_07_v3:403,625`.
 (It actually involves a small haplotype including other nearby mutations).

 * Can you find these mutations?
 * Parasites with the non-reference allele are resistant to chloroquine - are your parasites resistant or susceptible?
-(NB. all these samples come from DR Congo).
+(NB. all these samples come from [Democratic Republic of The Congo](https://www.google.com/maps)).
 * Zoom into this location to look at the sequence.
 Can you figure out the amino acid change(s)?
 * How many reads support this in each sample?
 What alleles do they carry?
 What are their IDs?
 Are they well mapped?
 Are they properly paired?
 Where is their pair?